evanj/datastore-performance/README.md

 * With ndb's built-in caching turned on, the numbers are substantially faster.
 * Even ignoring ndb's memcache, it seems to have faster deserialization.
 * There is nearly zero performance difference for these different requests when using dev_appserver.py, although the larger objects are slower.

+* The python-compat "flexible environment" runtime is significantly slower at serializing/deserializing to the protocol buffer objects than the standard environment.
+Accessing protocol buffer attributes is slower than accessing native Python attributes in the standard environment, but the same speed in the flexible environment.
+The standard environment probably uses native code, while the flexible environment uses a Python implementation.
+This means that calling App Engine APIs is relatively more expensive in the flexible environment.

 ## How data gets from a db.Model to bytes